MillionLinesOfCode/javapenalty/README.md

 # Usage
 To run the program, first switch to the Demo-2 branch.

-Download all the .java files and put them all in the same directory.
+Download (the folder) /*all the .java files and put them all in the same directory.*/

 Then compile them using "javac *.java"